ai4os/ai4-docs/source/howtos/deploy/eosc-node.rst

 .. image:: /_static/images/eosc-node/vm-config.png

 Then click on ``Save and Select Project``.
 This will create a new tool in your private **My Tools** list, that you can use for new deployments.
-Next, you need to select the *“Default Personal Project”* created in Step 1, which is linked to the allocated OpenStack project.
+Next, you need to select the *“Default Personal Project”* :ref:`created in Step 1 <howtos/deploy/eosc-node:2.1.
+Allocate the computing resources>`, which is linked to the allocated OpenStack project.

 .. image:: /_static/images/eosc-node/tools-deploy.png
    :width: 500px